Braddon/hip-screen/README.md

 ## Why?

-Screen is powerful but clunky - remembering session names does not make me fun at parties.
-And so i made `hip-screen` so i can focus on fun - you too can change your life with this one command line tool.
+Screen is powerful but clunky, and remembering session names does not make me fun at parties.
+And that's why i made `hip-screen`.
+You too can change your life with this one command line tool.

 Thankfully `hip-screen` makes it dead simple: